Teaching Narrative Writing Tips and Activities

 After your students practice introduction, you can get into the bulk of your writing… the events.
 This is one of the hardest parts of teaching narrative writing because the majority of the story detail is in this piece of their writing.
 Within the body, students are going to cover the sequenced events, details, feelings, actions, and emotions.

 One way to ask them to practice this is by showing them sequenced events on a picture strip.
-This shows details of a story line that students can verbally discuss with a partner.
+This shows details of a storyline that students can verbally discuss with a partner.
 After they study the pictures, they can try to create 3 sentences for each picture to describe the events.
-A big focus of this part of narrative writing is temporal words, or words such as first, next, then, last.
-This will help students be able to organize their events in a chronological order.
+A big focus of this part of narrative writing is temporal words, or words such as first, next, then, and last.
+This will help students be able to organize their events in chronological order.

 Don’t forget to include details when you’re teaching narrative writing.
-If you look at the Common Core standards listed above, you will see that second grade is the age that students are expected to start adding details.
+If you look at the Common Core standards listed above, you will see that second grade is the age which students are expected to start adding details.
 They’re expected to start using feelings and actions to help explain their story.
 Give them lots of practice opportunities to perfect adding these into a story.

 Teaching narrative writing conclusions